inrupt/artifact-generator/documentation/feature-overview.md

 # How to build

-Temporarily, until we release the `lit-vocab-term` library to the public NPM repository, we need our local NPM to point at the Inrupt Verdaccio instance to find this dependency.
+Temporarily, until we release the `lit-term` library to the public NPM repository, we need our local NPM to point at the Inrupt Verdaccio instance to find this dependency.